FORARE IL CEMENTO

 • Remember that larger rods require more amperage due to rotational resistance.
 The same goes for deeper cores.

-• The maximum current draw can reach 25A, well beyond what traditional 240V sockets can provide [usually 10A].
+• The maximum current draw can be up to 25A, well beyond what traditional 240V sockets can provide [usually 10A].

 • Make sure the machine has been properly maintained and that all tools and other equipment are present.